shred/a4000-bom/README.md

 Although we strive to make the information in this project as helpful and accurate as possible, it is provided "as is" and without warranties of any kind either expressed or implied. **Use it at your own risk!**

+## Kudos

+I would like to thank these people from the [www.A1K.org Amiga Board](https://www.a1k.org) for their help: psydown.

 ## License

 This project is distributed under the terms of [GNU General Public License (GPLv3)](https://www.gnu.org/licenses/gpl-3.0.en.html#content).